bv2/drug_combi_screen_CLL/README.md

 This repository contains the code for the analysis of the drug combination screen on CLL from Lukas, Velten et al. *Survey of ex vivo drug combination effects in chronic lymphocytic leukemia reveals synergistic drug effects and genetic dependencies*.

-The raw data files for this analysis are stored in `/g/huber/projects/nct/cll/RawData/DrugScreens/Marina_CombiScreen`.
+The raw data files for this analysis are stored in the EMBL-EBI Biostudies repository (accession number XXX).

-The processed data objects after running the preprocessing scripts can be found in `/g/huber/projects/nct/cll/ProcessedData/DrugScreens/Marina_CombiScreen` and are used for the visualization in the [Shiny App](http://mozi.embl.de/public/combiScreen/).
+The processed data objects can be reproduced by running the preprocessing scripts and are used for the visualization in the [Shiny App](http://mozi.embl.de/public/combiScreen/).

 The analysis contains the following parts: